SVF-tools/SVF/README.md

 ## News

 * <b>Multiple full PhD scholarship available (plus tuition fee waiver).
 We are looking for students to continue to work on SVF in the area of program analysis for software security.
-Please contact me and/or Prof.Jingling if you are interested (email: ysui@cse.unsw.edu.au and jingling@cse.unsw.edu.au).</b>
+Please contact Dr. Yulei Sui if you are interested (email: ysui@cse.unsw.edu.au).</b>
 * <b>SVF now supports analysis for C++ programs.</b>

 <br />